jedota/Semi-Auto-Transfer-PS600/README.md

-For the standard way, you just have to specfiy the input/output folders like this:
+For the standard way, you just have to specify the input/output folders like this:

 ![image](https://github.com/jedota/texture-ps-hda/assets/171809025/4cb70018-e815-4d5c-8646-ae13d4b8e116)